 The $2.2 trillion package featured expanded unemployment insurance benefits for American workers, targeted support for industries hit hard by the pandemic, and billions in fiscal aid for small and midsize businesses.

 It also provided for the first round of cash stimulus payments to individuals in more than a decade.
-The last came in 2008 as the U.S. economy languished amid a worsening global financial crisis.
+The last came in 2008 as the United States economy languished amid a worsening global financial crisis.

-According to the IRS, most Americans received one-time cash payments from the Treasury Department beginning in April 2020.
+According to the Internal Revenue Service, most Americans received one-time cash payments from the Treasury Department beginning in April 2020.
 These payments topped out at $1,200 for adult individuals and $2,400 for married couples who jointly file tax returns, depending on income.
-Minor dependents receive $500 per child.
+Minor dependents receive $500 per qualifying child.

 A few months later, Congressional negotiations began on a new economic aid package that, among other sorely needed measures, is widely expected to include another round of cash stimulus payments to individuals.
-Although much uncertainty remains, it’s likely the second round of stimulus payments will be similar to the first, if potentially more generous for parents: topping out at $1,200 for individuals, $2,400 for married couples, and up to $1,200 per dependent, including adult dependents.
+If it comes, the second round of stimulus payments will likely be similar to the first, if potentially more generous for parents: topping out at $1,200 for individuals, $2,400 for married couples, and up to $1,200 per dependent, including adult dependents.

 Before you start thinking up ideas for what to do with your economic stimulus check, it pays to know the details.
 Bookmark this article for more information on your stimulus eligibility and likely payment amount, the latest updates on when to expect your payment, and news about any future rounds of economic stimulus.